frankhaugen/Frank.Scheduler/README.md

 ## How to use this
 Just clone the project and do the changes you need to use it as your own.

+## What makes this work
+The Nuget Package "CronQuery".
+It's a really nifty little nugget of gold